Thermodynamic, magnetic and transport properties of the repulsive Hubbard model on the kagome lattice: Model and Methodology

 We investigate the thermodynamic properties of Eq.\,\eqref{Eq:Hamil} on the half-filled kagome lattice by performing determinant quantum Monte Carlo (DQMC) simulations~\cite{Blankenbecler81,Hirsch83,Hirsch85,White89}.
 The DQMC method is an unbiased numerical approach which maps a many-particle interacting fermionic system into a single-particle (quadratic form) one, with the aid of bosonic auxiliary fields.
 In summary, the method separates the exponentials of the one-body and two-body terms, $\hat{\mathcal K}$ and $\hat{\mathcal P}$, respectively, in the partition function by performing a Trotter-Suzuki decomposition, i.e. ${\cal Z} = {\rm Tr}\, e^{-\beta \hat {\mathcal H} } = {\rm Tr}\, \big[ \big( e^{-\Delta\tau ( \hat{\mathcal K} + \hat{\mathcal P})} \big)^{L_{\tau}} \big] \approx {\rm Tr}\, \big[ e^{-\Delta\tau \hat{\mathcal K}} e^{-\Delta\tau \hat{\mathcal P}} e^{-\Delta\tau \hat{\mathcal K}} e^{-\Delta\tau \hat{\mathcal P}} \cdots \big]$.
 Here, $L_{\tau}=\beta/ \Delta \tau$ is the size of the imaginary-time coordinate, corresponding to the number of incremental time evolution operators, with the inverse temperature $\beta \equiv 1/ (k_B T)$ where $k_B$ is the Boltzmann constant.
 Such a decomposition has an error proportional to $(\Delta \tau)^2$, being exact in the limit $\Delta \tau \to 0 $.
 In this work, we choose $t \Delta \tau \leq 0.05$, so that the error from the Trotter-Suzuki decomposition is negligible compared to that from the Monte Carlo sampling.

-Proceeding, it is worth mentioning that an exponential of the two-body term $e^{-\Delta \tau \hat {\mathcal P}}$ is also a many-particle operator.
-Therefore, we perform a discrete Hubbard-Stratonovich (HS) transformation on such terms, in order to rewritte them in a quadratic (single-particle) form, but at the cost of introducing auxiliary fields $s(\mathbf{i},\tau)$ on both real and imaginary-time coordinates.
-The fermionic degrees of freedom are integrated out, while the HS fields $s(\mathbf{i},\tau)$ are sampled by the regular Monte Carlo techniques.
-Given the partition function ${\cal Z}$, one is able to obtain the Green's function, and, by Wick contractions, all the higher-order correlation functions.
-The quantities of interest in this work are presented below.
+Proceeding, we perform a discrete Hubbard-Stratonovich (HS) transformation to rewrite quartic operators into quadratic (single-particle) ones, but at the cost of introducing auxiliary fields $s(\mathbf{i},\tau)$ on both real and imaginary-time coordinates, which are sampled by the regular Monte Carlo techniques.
+Finally, from the Green's function, and, by using Wick contractions, all the higher-order correlation functions may be obtained.
 More details about this methodology are discussed in Refs.\,\onlinecite{Santos03,assaad02,gubernatis16,Becca17} and references therein.